Updated for 2020

 The reality today is that most children live in households where both parents work.
 And more people than ever before are working while caring for elderly relatives.

-But caregiving is not valued as work is.
+But caregiving is not valued as other work is.

 That’s when it really hit home.